Trump's China Trip Brings Admonitions on North Korea, Along With Business Deals

 Continue Reading Below

-The deals valued an estimated $9 billion were designed to set a positive tone for Mr. Trump's one-and-a-half-day visit.
+The deals, valued at an estimated $9 billion, were designed to set a positive tone for Mr. Trump's 1 1/2 -day visit.
 Hours before Mr. Trump landed, China reported an almost $27 billion trade surplus with the U.S. in October.

-Wednesday afternoon, President Xi and Trump and their wives toured the former imperial palace off Beijing's Tiananmen Square before a Peking opera performance and a private dinner.
+On Wednesday afternoon, the presidents and their wives toured the former imperial palace off Beijing's Tiananmen Square before a Peking opera performance and a private dinner.

 Continue Reading Below